cstaelen/tidarr/README.md

 ### Proxy

-If your instance is exposed, you may want to use proxy for tidal server queries :
+You may want to use proxy for tidal server queries to enhance privacy.

 ```yaml
  environment: